roushrsh/AIDA/README.md

 1. If the sample is TMT 18, or TMT 35.
 2. The Run time of the Gradient.
 3. Whether to use the more sensitive AIDA+.
-4. The faster or slower caller.
+4. The faster (light) or slower (Full) caller.

-At the top the user chooses the Database they would like to use for real-time acquisition, the output directory for AIDA, and the run number (Recommended to correspond to the XCalibur ID).
+At the top the user chooses the database they would like to use for real-time acquisition, the output directory for AIDA, and the run number (Recommended to correspond to the XCalibur ID).

-From there, the user queues the gradient (See 'SampleAIDAGradient.meth'), and hits "Start" to begin acquisition.
+From there, the user queues the gradient (See 'SampleAIDAGradient.meth') in XCalibur with their chosen sample in the corresponding well position, and hit "Start" to begin acquisition.
+This currently has to be performed for each sample seperately.

 <h2>Environment Check</h2>

 Use this tab to check if all required installations are present.
+OfflineSearch.dll and search_methods.py come with the AIDA file here and dotnet has to be installed by the user. (https://dotnet.microsoft.com/en-us/download/dotnet/9.0 )
 <img width="1075" height="674" alt="image" src="https://github.com/user-attachments/assets/3d6a922e-4d88-41fe-8de0-db62cfa79807" />

 Select the Python executable installed which will be used by the AIDA tools.\